halezmo/ConverterApp/README.md

 Any additional unit conversion definition should be added there.
 Ideally this set of conversion factors should be defined in some config file.

+Class PrefixDefinition - contains list of supported SI prefixes and their multiplication values